Nutrition

 Are There Foods That Raise Cortisol and Stress Levels?

-Now that you know a little more about foods that relieve stress, are there any that can make stress worse and raise cortisol?
-And, if so, what foods raise cortisol levels?
+Now that you know more about foods that relieve stress, you might wonder whether certain foods can make stress worse and raise cortisol.
+And if so, what foods raise cortisol levels?

 • Alcohol